Alexander Kolchak: First World War

 The onset of the First World War found him on the flagship Pogranichnik, where Kolchak oversaw laying of extensive coastal defensive minefields and commanded the naval forces in the Gulf of Riga.
 Commanding Admiral Essen was not satisfied to remain on the defensive and ordered Kolchak to prepare a scheme for attacking the approaches of the German naval bases.
 During the autumn and winter of 1914–1915, Russian destroyers and cruisers started a series of dangerous night operations, laying mines at the approaches to Kiel and Danzig.
 Kolchak, feeling that the man responsible for planning operations should also take part in their execution, was always on board those ships which carried out the operations and at times took direct command of the destroyer flotillas.

-He was promoted to vice-admiral in August 1916, the youngest man at that rank, and was made commander of the Black Sea Fleet, replacing Admiral Eberhardt.
+He was promoted to vice-admiral in August 1916, the youngest man at that rank in the Navy, and was made commander of the Black Sea Fleet, replacing Admiral Eberhardt.
 Kolchak's primary mission was to support General Yudenich in his operations against the Ottoman Empire.
-He also was tasked with countering the U-boat threat and planning the invasion of the Bosphorus (never carried out).
-Kolchak's fleet was successful at sinking Turkish colliers.
+He also was tasked with countering the U-boat threat and planning the invasion of the Bosphorus (which was never carried out).
+Kolchak's fleet was successful at sinking several Turkish colliers.
 Because there was no railroad linking the coal mines of eastern Turkey with Constantinople, the Russian fleet's attacks on these Turkish coal ships caused the Ottoman government much hardship.
 In 1916, in a combined Army-Navy assault, the Russian Black Sea fleet aided the Russian army's capture of the Ottoman city of Trebizond (modern Trabzon).

 One notable disaster took place under Kolchak's watch: the dreadnought Imperatritsa Mariya exploded in port at Sevastopol on 7 October 1916.
 A careful investigation failed to determine whether the cause of the disaster was accident or sabotage.